-The extent to which emissions are reduced and avoided in the coming years and decades 696 strongly determines the amount of annual CO2 removal that is necessary to reach net-zero CO2 697 by mid-century (Mengis et al., 2022; Merfort et al., 2023; UBA, 2020).
-And while the 698 implementation of CDR options is already part of the national climate strategy in Germany 699 (KSG, 2021), currently CDR options considered in Germany's climate protection law remain 700 limited.
-This is undoubtedly related to considerable knowledge gaps on the implications of CDR 701 implementation and upscaling (BMUB, 2016).
-In an attempt to fill some of the knowledge gaps.
-702 we present here a holistic assessment of 14 CDR options in Germany, pointing to possible 703 704 opportunities (green in the evaluation matrix), hurdles (red) as well as research needs (blank) (see Figure 4).
-Selecting relevant CDR options for Germany, we aimed to provide insights into 705 706 their possible implementation, yet acknowledging that the local (sub-national) contexts of 707 implementation can differ greatly (Rhoden et al., 2021).
+Merfort et al., 2023; UBA, 2020).
+And while the implementation of CDR options is already part of the national climate strategy in Germany (KSG, 2021), currently CDR options considered in Germany's climate protection law remain limited.
+This is undoubtedly related to considerable knowledge gaps on the implications of CDR implementation and upscaling (BMUB, 2016).
+In an attempt to fill some of the knowledge gaps, we present here a holistic assessment of 14 CDR options in Germany, pointing to possible opportunities (green in the evaluation matrix), hurdles (red) as well as research needs (blank) (see Figure 4).
+Selecting relevant CDR options for Germany, we aimed to provide insights into their possible implementation, yet acknowledging that the local (subnational) contexts of implementation can differ greatly (Rhoden et al., 2021).

-For BECCS options, we found that the CDR potential within Germany is significant, reaching up to 60% of Germany's residual emissions if combined (assuming residual emissions of 60 Mt CO2/yr, Mengis et al., 2022).
+For BECCS options, we found that the CDR potential within Germany is significant, reaching up to 60% of Germany's residual emissions if combined (assuming residual emissions of 60 Mt CO_2/yr , Mengis et al., 2022).
 Furthermore, owing to the heat and energy provision these concepts would allow for further emissions avoidance by displacing fossil emissions.
-Most bioenergy concepts have a comparably high technology readiness level (TRL), with the r13 exception of marine- and paludiculture-biomass feedstock options, which require further on-site implementation, especially for the biogas concepts as the existing infrastructure in Germany could be retrofitted with CO2 capture units, lowering the initial investment costs.
-However, the
+Most bioenergy concepts have a comparably high TRL, with the exception of marine- and paludiculture-biomass feedstock options, which require further on-site development and testing.
+Concerning the infrastructure compatibility, we found low hurdles for implementation, especially for the biogas concepts as the existing infrastructure in Germany could be retrofitted with CO_2 capture units, lowering the initial investment costs.
+However, the upscaling of related technology and infrastructure will require time and resources.